getanehAl/Windows-Penetration-Testing/README.md

   - password re-use between privileged and standard accounts, ➤ Compromise an account member of the built-in group 'DNSAdmins' or 'Account Operators' and then use it to take over the AD (privesc)
 ➤ Find a backup/snapshot of a Windows Domain Controller on a NAS/FTP/Share and extract the password hashes (NTDS.DIT + SYSTEM) of high privileged acccounts (e.g. Domain Admins, Enterprise Admins, krbtgt account)
-➤ Hack the Hypervisor (e.g. vCenter) on which the Domain Controllers are running, then peform a snapshot of the DCs, copy/download their memory dump files (.vmsn & .vmem) and finally extract the password hashes of high privileged acccounts (e.g. Domain Admins, Enterprise Admins, DC BUILTIN\Administrators, krbtgt account)
+➤ Hack the Hypervisor (e.g. vCenter) on which the Domain Controllers are running, then perform a snapshot of the DCs, copy/download their memory dump files (.vmsn & .vmem) and finally extract the password hashes of high privileged acccounts (e.g. Domain Admins, Enterprise Admins, DC BUILTIN\Administrators, krbtgt account)
 ➤ Kerberos Unconstrained Delegation attack (+ Printer Bug) ➤ Kerberos Constrained Delegation attack
 ➤ Kerberos Resource-based Constrained Delegation attack